malcprentice/malcprentice.github.io/Project-SupportingExamplesParagraph.md

 ## Overview
-From the syllabus, "This is a response to a question, for example, ‘What is a good way to be eco-friendly?’
+From the syllabus, "This is a response to a question, for example, ‘What is a good way to be eco-friendly?'
 It typically includes a main idea and two or three supporting ideas with examples."

 ## Invention - get some ideas